 C. Follow Jesus every day:

 Discipleship is a painful, lifelong, daily process.
-Only the people whose focus are fixed on Jesus can finish the race, (Philippians 3:13-14)
+Only the people whose focus is fixed on Jesus can finish the race, (Philippians 3:13-14)

 2. Commit your life to Jesus